lthievenaz-keeper/pam_import/README.md

 - A CSV for PAM resource records.
 Consult the _CSV Format_ chapter to find out more about CSV syntax.

 After every step, the process will save your progress to a _import_autosave.json_ file.
+This feature can be disabled by setting the `AUTOSAVE` constant to `False` in the Python file.
 Consult the _JSON Format_ chapter to find out more about this template.

 Before the import into Keeper, you will be able to rerun any of the steps in this process.